 - Inability to walk

 It is always better to be cautious and avoid injuries.
 Here are some things you can do to help prevent a sprained ankle:

 - Warm up before you exercise or play sports – Lightly stretch or do a slow jog for two to three minutes to warm up the muscles before you exercise or play sports.

 - Be careful when walking or running on an uneven surface – Try to be careful on rocky terrain or hills with loose gravel.
 Holes, tree stumps and roots are problems if you are trail running.
 Try to pick a good surface if possible.

 - Wear shoes that fit well – People whose feet pronate ( the inward roll of the foot) or who have low arches, should choose shoes that provide support, in both the front of the shoe and under the arch.
 The heel and heel counter (back of the shoe) should be very stable to prevent ankle injury.

-- Don’t wear high-heeled shoes – It is best to avoid wearing high heeled shoes, as it may cause various foot and ankle injuries.
+- Don’t wear high-heeled shoes – It is best to avoid wearing high heeled shoes, as it may cause various

 - Condition your muscles for the sport – The amount of time spent on any activity should be increased gradually over a period of weeks to build both muscle strength and mobility.

 - Be careful – Running uphill is a great workout, but make sure you gradually build this up to avoid injuries.
 Be careful when running downhill too fast, which can often lead to more injuries than running uphills.